The names Wattie’s and Plunket, two well recognised brands that are as familiar to New Zealanders as pavlova and the All-Blacks.

 For most of us, the Plunket nurse measured our first few years of growth and development, and Wattie’s® Baby Food was a regular feature on our menu.

 As a charity, Plunket provides many volunteer-run services in communities around New Zealand - including parenting education, parent groups, toy libraries and family centres.
 These services are provided in addition to the government-funded Well Child Tamariki Ora service through fundraising, grants and partnerships.
-The support Plunket receives from Wattie’s® Baby Food contributes towards many of the additional services that Plunket provides for whānau around New Zealand.
+The financial support Plunket receives from select Wattie’s® Baby Food sales, contributes towards many of the additional services that Plunket provides for whānau around New Zealand.

-Wattie’s Plunket Baby Foods are enjoyed by thousands of New Zealand infants every year and Wattie’s has a responsibility to ensure its products are of the best possible quality.
+Wattie’s Baby Foods are enjoyed by thousands of New Zealand infants every year and Wattie’s has a responsibility to ensure its products are of the best possible quality.
 Plunket’s input is an important part of this.